 2. Rapid Scaling Requirements Organizations with unpredictable query loads benefit from instant warehouse scaling.
 Spin up massive compute for month-end reporting, then scale to zero until next month.

-3. Data Marketplace & Sharing Companies monetizing data or collaborating with partners leverage Snowflake’s secure data sharing.
+3. Data Marketplace & Sharing Companies monetizing data or collaborating with partners tap Snowflake’s secure data sharing.
 No data copying, instant access, usage-based billing.

 4. Simplified Operations Small data teams (under 5 people) lacking dedicated data engineers appreciate Snowflake’s operational simplicity.
 Automatic optimization and minimal configuration reduce overhead.